GEAR COMPARISON

 Scenario 3: Distance Casting with 3/8 oz Spinnerbaits

-This was the clearest test of Super Free Spool's real-world advantage.
-Over 20 measured casts with identical 3/8 oz spinnerbaits on both reels, same line, same angler, same DC setting:
+Over 20 measured casts with identical 3/8 oz spinnerbaits on both reels, matched with identical line, rod power, same angler, and identical DC Mode 2 setting:

 • Curado DC average: 68 feet